fl1jason/TecTok/README.md

 # TecTok
 ## Description
-TecTok is a blog site where users can read and post blogs about new developments in the tech world.
+TecTok is a blog site where users can read and post concise blogs about new developments in the tech world.

 For this project, we collaborated as a group to build a full-stack app using Node.js, Express.js, Sequelize, Handlebars.js, and MVC architecture.